Corral User Guide

 WORK file systems may provide better performance for compute jobs, and users are encouraged to incorporate staging of their data to and from the SCRATCH file systems in particular as part of their job scripts.

-The Corral system is currently not approved for high-security data types.
-Data stored on the system which is subject to particular security controls, such as identifiable Personal Health Information, should only be stored on Corral if it is encrypted on the client side using strong (256-bit or greater) encryption.
-Users with sensitive data are strongly encouraged to contact the administrators through the help system or by sending an e-mail to firstname.lastname@example.org to discuss your needs before storing such data on Corral.
+Corral storage can be used for data subject to special security controls, such as HIPAA Personal Health Information and data subject to FERPA controls, but only in controlled circumstances after appropriate review and approval by both TACC and the organization or PI which owns the data.
+Users with sensitive data are required to contact the administrators through the help system or by sending an e-mail to email@example.com to discuss your needs before storing such data on Corral.